Cooperative Games for Younger Students

 Teaching Tip: Try teaching balloon-tapping skills with children in pairs.
 (Use interactive modeling to teach and practice light and gentle tapping of the balloon.)
 Once they are successful at keeping their balloon in the air without dropping their partner’s hands, slowly increase the group size.

 If you're looking for cooperative game ideas, Northeast Foundation for Children has several you might want to check out.
-99 Activities and Greetings, 36 Games Kids Love to Play, and Energizers! all include activities that younger or older students can play in the classroom, outdoors, or in a gymnasium.
+99 Activities and Greetings and Energizers! include activities that younger or older students can play in the classroom, outdoors, or in a gymnasium.